philipp-spiess/this-week-in-react/src/issues/4/TWITTER.md

 We’re all eagerly awaiting the upcoming React Conf to hear more about the future of React.

-If you liked this recap of what happened This Week In React ⚛️ and want to make the wait easier, feel free to subscribe (https://this-week-in-react.org) or share the tweets.
+If you liked this recap of what happened This Week in React ⚛️ and want to make the wait easier, feel free to subscribe (https://this-week-in-react.org) or share the tweets.

 Until next week 👋